letsencrypt/cp-cps/CP-CPS.md

 ### 9.6.3 Subscriber representations and warranties

-1. Each Subscriber warrants to ISRG and the public-at-large that Subscriber is the legitimate registrant or assignee of the Identifier that is, or is going to be, the subject of the ISRG certificate issued to Subscriber, or that Subscriber is the duly authorized agent of such entity.
+1. Each Subscriber warrants to ISRG and the public-at-large that Subscriber is the legitimate registrant or assignee of each Identifier that is, or is going to be, a subject of an ISRG certificate issued to Subscriber, or that Subscriber is the duly authorized agent of such entity.
-2. Each Subscriber warrants to ISRG and the public-at-large that either (a) Subscriber did not obtain control of such Identifier as the result of a seizure of such Identifier, or (b) such Identifier had no ongoing lawful uses at the time of such seizure.
+2. Each Subscriber warrants to ISRG and the public-at-large that either (a) Subscriber did not obtain control of any Identifiers as the result of a seizure, or (b) any such Identifiers had no ongoing lawful uses at the time of such seizure.
-3. Each Subscriber warrants that all information in the ISRG certificate issued to Subscriber regarding Subscriber and all Identifiers is accurate, current, reliable, complete, and not misleading.
+3. Each Subscriber warrants that all information in an ISRG certificate issued to Subscriber regarding Subscriber and all Identifiers is accurate, current, reliable, complete, and not misleading.
-4. Each Subscriber warrants that all information provided by Subscriber to ISRG is accurate, current, complete, reliable, complete, and not misleading.
+4. Each Subscriber warrants that all information provided by Subscriber to ISRG is accurate, current, complete, reliable, and not misleading.
-5. Each Subscriber warrants that Subscriber rightfully holds the Private Key corresponding to the Public Key listed in the ISRG certificate issued to Subscriber.
+5. Each Subscriber warrants that Subscriber rightfully holds the Private Keys corresponding to the Public Keys listed in ISRG certificates issued to Subscriber.
-6. Each Subscriber warrants that Subscriber has taken all appropriate, reasonable, and necessary steps to secure and keep Subscriber's Private Key secret.
+6. Each Subscriber warrants that Subscriber has taken all appropriate, reasonable, and necessary steps to secure and keep Subscriber's Private Keys secret.
 7. Each Subscriber acknowledges and accepts that ISRG is entitled to revoke Subscriber's ISRG certificates immediately if the Subscriber violates the terms of the Subscriber Agreement or if ISRG discovers that any of Subscriber's ISRG certificates are being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.

 ### 9.6.4 Relying party representations and warranties